MaiaraRodrigues/CV/README.md

 #### Team-work

-At Makers I looked foward to the team projects where everyone would share their ideas and we would plan a project together.
+At Makers I looked forward to the team projects where everyone would share their ideas and we would plan a project together.
 Today I can say I made friends from my cohort that I will have for life.
-One of the main selling points of coding for me is that development is a process which holds team work at its heart.
-I am looking to join a supportive team, in a role that would both challenge me and allows me to grow.
+One of the main selling points of coding for me is that development is a process which holds teamwork at its heart.
+I am looking to join a supportive team, in a role that would both challenge me and allow me to grow.

 #### Problem-solving

-Moving countries twice and learning everything again gave me the determination to solve any problem I could encounter.
+Moving countries twice and learning everything again gave me the determination to solve any problem I encounter.
 I did a lot of research and planning before deciding to change my career and life, and I apply this to tech problems.
-Working with telecomunications and technology in the past helped me to see problems from different perspectives and try new solutions.
-I have great attention to detail and I am very resilient, with that and creativity there is no problem that can get on my way.
+Working with telecommunications and technology in the past helped me to see problems from different perspectives and try new solutions.
+I have great attention to detail and I am very resilient, with that and creativity there is no problem that can get in my way.
 “Every problem is a gift.
 Without them we wouldn’t grow” – Tony Robbins